O-1 vs H-1B Visa: Cost, Timeline, Eligibility & Green Card Options (2026)

 Can I change from H-1B to O-1?

-Yes, can change from H-1B to O-1 by filing an O-1 petition.
-Common strategy: start on H-1B, build stronger evidence (publications, citations, peer review, awards) during the first 1-2 years, then transition to O-1 for greater flexibility and unlimited renewability.
-Must meet O-1 extraordinary ability standard at time of filing.
-Change of status can occur in the U.S. without leaving the country.
+Yes, you can transition from H-1B to O-1 by filing an O-1 petition.
+A common strategy is to start on H-1B, build strong evidence (such as publications, citations, awards) during the first 1–2 years, then transition to O-1 for greater flexibility and renewability.
+You must meet the O-1 extraordinary ability standard at the time of filing.
+This change of status can be done within the U.S. without leaving the country.

 Which visa leads to a green card faster?